Q: Why are standards important?

 A: Standards play an important role in everyday life.
 They may establish size or shape or capacity of a product, process or system.
 They can specify performance of products or personnel.
 They also can define terms so that there is no misunderstanding among those using the standard.

-As examples, standards help ensure that film to fit our cameras can be purchased anywhere in the world, that a light bulb fits a socket, and plugs for electrical appliances fit outlets.
-With standards, our homes, workplaces and public buildings are safer from collapse, fire and explosion.
+As examples, standards help ensure that hoses fit on to spigots, that a light bulb fits a socket, and plugs for electrical appliances fit outlets throughout the U.S. With standards, our homes, workplaces and public buildings are safer from collapse, fire and explosion.

 A: In 1884 ASME launched its first published standard, for the uniformity for testing methods of boilers.
 After that, the society turned its attention to pipes and pipe thread.
 Non-standardized pipe thread contributed to the Great Chicago Fire, the great Baltimore fire and others, as fire companies found their hose couplings wouldn’t fit hydrants outside their specific location.